Skip to Content

 I bought a garden dump cart that’s rated for up to 600 pounds.
 I’ve been using it to dig out the alpaca pen and transport all that poop and rotted shavings to the garden and the orchard.

-I hope this list helps you, either in your own garden or when picking out a useful gift for a gardening friend.
-Don’t forget to PIN it to your gardening board!
+I hope this list helps you, either in your own garden or when picking out a useful gift for a gardening friend!

-Check out my Gardening Page for more ideas or start with these:
+Check out my Vegetable Garden page for more ideas or start here:

 how to weed your garden hand pulling weeds